Obama to call for increases in budget for SEC, CFTC -White House

 The Republican-controlled Congress is likely to oppose these and many other proposals in Obama’s budget.

-In addition to the proposed increases from the previous fiscal year, the budget will offer support again for user fees to fund the CFTC in a similar way to other financial regulators, Zients said.
+In addition to the proposed increases, the budget will offer support again for user fees to fund the CFTC in a similar way to other financial regulators, Zients said.

 “Fee funding would shift the costs of regulatory services provided by the CFTC from the taxpayer to the very firms that benefit from the CFTC’s oversight.
 This is a commonsense change that is long overdue,” he said.